The Aftermarket is e-Commerce

 Providing a recommendations-based experience

 Refining your search with signals is a significant first step to improving your customer experience.
 Providing great search is only one facet of a robust e-commerce solution, working best serving customers visiting your store with a clear idea of what they want to buy.
 The more significant opportunity for aftermarket platforms is to provide customers personalized browsing experience.
 Your storefront must leverage merchandising tools for recommendation and intelligent product browsing.
 These smart merchandising tools offer you the ability to have an Amazon-like personalization using ML models trained by all past shopper behavior (signals) to personalize the browsing experience of the next shopper.

 MC+A solution for Aftermarket Auto Parts

 MC+A has over ten years of experience in implementing search and machine learning.
 We also have quite a bit of knowledge of the aftermarket vertical and have developed a solution that can really jumpstart the implementation of ML for your part catalogs.
-This solution starts with a partner technology, Lucidworks Fusion and combines it with MC+A created ML models to accelerate your time to market to provide your customers with a personalized experience that will improve customer satisfaction and increase revenue.
+PartzInsight is a catalog e-commerce solution designed to accelerate your time to market to provide your customers with a personalized experience that will improve customer satisfaction and increase revenue.